Symptoms and causes of arrhythmia

-Arrhythmia is a violation of frequency, rhythm, as well as disruptions in the sequence of contraction of the most important organ of the human body - the heart muscle.
-Normally, a person's heart should contract at equal intervals, and the frequency of these contractions should fluctuate from 60 to 80 times per minute.
-If the body needs it, the heart can contract rapidly or slowly (rest or vigorous physical work).
-In pathology (arrhythmias), the heart rhythm differs sharply from normal.
+Arrhythmia is a violation of frequency, rhythm, as well as disruptions in the sequence of contractions of the most important organ of the human body - the heart muscle.
+Normally, the human heart should contract at regular intervals, and the frequency of these contractions should fluctuate from 60 to 80 times per minute.
+If the body needs it, the heart can contract faster or slower (rest or active physical work).
+With pathology (arrhythmia), the heart rhythm differs sharply from normal.

-Disruption of the harmonious work of the heart can be disruptions in the conduct of electrical signals or any disturbances in the formation of these signals.
+The smooth functioning of the heart can be disrupted by failures in the conduction of electrical signals or any disturbances in the formation of these signals.

-The reasons for such pathological phenomena can be:
+The causes of such pathological phenomena may be:

 - heart attack;